 "The combination of creativity and complexity required to author hypermedia in a form that is intrinsically motivating to students (multimedia) makes it probably the most compelling and potentially effective of all Mindtools.
 The richness of representational forms available in multimedia knowledge bases is greater than in all other Mindtools.
 Future research will very probably documents the effects of designing with multimedia, rather than learning from it."

-From Learners as Designers - "Mind Tools" by David Jonassen - School of Information Science and Learning Technologies of University of Missouri
+by David Jonassen - School of Information Science and Learning Technologies of University of Missouri (http://it.coe.uga.edu/itforum/paper1.html)

 Technology as Cognitive Tools - Learners as Designers